-We adhere to the Childcare Act Section 39(1)(a) 2006 which stipulates that Early Years providers must ensure that their provision meets the learning and development requirements as specified in the EYFS (Learning and Development Requirements) Order 2007 (amended 2017).
-We therefore assess each child at the end of the Kindergarten Year against the 17 Early Learning Goals (ELGs) as set out in the Foundation Stage Profile Handbook 2021-22.
-Assessment in the Early Years Foundation Stage is on-going and is an integral part of the learning and development process.
+We adhere to the Childcare Act Section 39(1)(a) 2006 which stipulates that Early Years providers must ensure that their provision meets the learning and development requirements as specified in the EYFS (Learning and Development Requirements).
+The school remains abreast of all incoming updates in legislation.